NickLiggett/flashcards/README.md

 ## Setup
 - Fork and clone this repo
-- In your terminal, navigate to the flashcards directory by running `cd flashcards`
+- In your terminal, navigate to the flashcards directory
 - run `node index.js` to start the game

 ## How to play